Published in

 Girl with the Red Hat by Johannes Vermeer | Source: National Gallery of Art, Washington, USA

-Jan Vermeer is undoubtedly one of the finest craftsmen of the Dutch Golden Age of Art.
+Johannes Vermeer is undoubtedly one of the finest craftsmen of the Dutch Golden Age of Art.
 Through his limited artworks, he spoke many emotions and words.
-Though he focuses primarily on the woman and domestic scenes, he somehow manages to capture some beauty and depth in the most neglected worlds.
+Though he focuses primarily on women and domestic scenes, he somehow manages to capture some beauty and depth in the most neglected worlds.
 Vermeer paintings have simple subjects, but the mastery of his complexities in the foreground and usage of lights are the essential takeaways.

 Frequently Asked Questions.